Get access to all handy features included in the IVIS website

 - Feather-picking or mutilation

 Figure 45.
 An 18-year-old cockatiel, owned by the author, with arthritis.
 It is typical of birds to find soft places to sit and to sit low instead of perching in an erect position.
 It is easier on the joints, and the bird will keep his legs warmer with that position.
-This bird is receiving Procosa®, a glucosamine and chondroitin supplement suspended in Optomega®, Celebrex® for discomfort; and Emeraid Omnivore for nutritional supplementation.
-He is showing some improvement on these medications.
-He sleeps in a bin on towels for comfort instead of in his cage.
+This bird is receiving Procosa®, a glucosamine and chondroitin supplement suspended in Vetomega®, and Celebrex® for discomfort.
+He sleeps in a bin on towels for comfort instead of in a cage (image courtesy J. Miesle.)

 The diagnosis of arthritis is based on clinical signs, the physical examination, and radiographs or CT scans.
 Diagnostic imaging may reveal: